One of the most common questions that we get asked at i-to-i is, ‘Can I teach English abroad if English isn’t my first

 Non-native speakers have more strengths in the TEFL world than you might initially think – use these to market yourself and get better TEFL jobs.
-For example, having learnt English yourself, you’re likely to understand the typical struggles your students might be going through.
+For example, if you didn’t learn English from birth, you’re likely to understand the typical struggles your students might be going through.
 It’s a good idea to mention how – as a non-native speaker – you could be the perfect role model for your students.
 Or, how being a successful language learner allows you to better help your students.
 Plus, if they want, you can also teach them your native language too!

 Step 3.
 Write the best CV

 Making sure you have the best CV that showcases all of your skills, strengths and experience is absolutely crucial to landing a good TEFL job!
 Try tailoring your CV to the jobs you’re applying for.
 Using one CV to apply for all jobs might be the easy option but it’s not necessarily the best.
 Look at the job requirements and responsibilities and tailor your CV to match them.
 Need some help perfecting your CV?
 Get in touch with our jobs team!
 They’re on hand to give you the support and guidance you need!
 You can contact them via email here: [email protected]

 Step 4.
 Boost your chances with a cover letter

 Writing a cover letter can boost your chances of getting through to the interview stage by over 50%!
 Writing a cover letter gives you the opportunity to showcase your skills and experience to your potential TEFL employer.
 This is where you really need to tailor to the job advertisement and include all of the reasons why you’d be perfect for the role!